brunomaga/brunomaga.github.io/_posts/2023-08-30-GPTlite-DeepSpeed-pipeline.md

 ### Implementation

-This code is available in the [GPT-lite-distributed repo](https://github.com/brunomaga/brunomaga.github.io/tree/master/assets/GPT-lite-distributed), if you feel like giving it a try.
+This code is available in the [GPTlite-distributed repo](https://github.com/brunomaga/brunomaga.github.io/tree/master/assets/GPTlite-distributed), if you feel like giving it a try.